dcs5star/AWS-RDS-MySQL-MCP-Server-Client/README.md

 # Edit .env with your actual values
 ```

-Update the `.env` file with your configuration:
+.env will have below config.
+Update it with the actual values:

 ```bash
 # AWS Configuration